 Anthony LoPresti is an Associate Producer of the 2014 Academy Award® winning film “The Lady in Number 6“, which won an Oscar in the Best Documentary Short category, and which told the story of Alice Herz-Sommer, concert pianist and the world’s oldest Holocaust survivor.
 Mr. LoPresti also represented author and concert pianist Caroline Stoessinger who wrote the book that inspired the film, “A Century of Wisdom“.
 Mr. LoPresti is Executive Producer of the feature film “Imminent Threat” (2015), a documentary that explores the War on Terror and its affect on civil liberties and political discourse.

-Mr. LoPresti is also the co-founder of Lima Charlie Media and Lima Charlie News, news and media organizations featuring content by military veterans and intelligence professionals worldwide.
+Mr. LoPresti is also the founder of Lima Charlie Media and Lima Charlie News, news and media organizations featuring content by military veterans and intelligence professionals worldwide.
 In 2017 Lima Charlie News was voted “least biased” and “highly factual in reporting” by media watchdog group Media Bias / Fact Check.

 Mr. LoPresti also has considerable experience in the business world as both an entrepreneur and consultant.
-He has formed and managed several media, transmedia, e-commerce and film/TV production companies in New York.
+He has formed and managed several media, transmedia, e-commerce and film/TV production companies.
 As a business consultant he has been hired to draft numerous business plans, proposals and offering statements for small and medium, domestic and international companies, and to perform due diligence assessments and reviews, for a multitude of diverse industries.

-On a pro bono basis, Mr. LoPresti has represented and worked with numerous charitable entities, such as the Legacy of Hope Foundation (helping to build the Nelson Mandela Children’s Hospital), along with a variety of not-for-profits supporting, among other things, veterans, education, the disabled, human rights, civil rights, community rights, environmental rights, health & well being, and animal rights.
+On a pro bono basis, Mr. LoPresti has represented and worked with numerous charitable entities, such as the Legacy of Hope Foundation (helping to build the Nelson Mandela Children’s Hospital), along with a variety of not-for-profits supporting, among other things, veterans, education, the disabled, human rights, civil rights, community rights, environmental rights, and animal rights.